Frequently Asked Questions

 If a person has violated the terms of his or her admission (most commonly by overstaying or working without authorization) or has entered the U. S. without being admitted by an immigration officer (entered without inspection), he or she is barred from applying for adjustment of status and needs to return home to apply for an immigrant visa at the consular office abroad.

-Immediate relatives of U. S citizen (spouses, children, parents) are exempted from these bars to adjustment, as they can apply for adjustment of status despite having overstayed or worked without authorization.
+Immediate relatives of U. S. citizens (spouses, children, parents) are exempted from these bars to adjustment, as they can apply for adjustment of status despite having overstayed or worked without authorization.

 The Child Status Protection Act (CSPA) permits certain beneficiaries to retain classification as a “child”, even if he or she has reached the age of 21.